jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 For instance, if a circle has no type line, the object can be of any type.
 The type is *generic* in this case.
 If the type line is set, though, the object can only be of a single type.
 The type is *explicit* in that case.

 There are more such phenomena.
-This section will cover all of them.
+This section might cover all of them.

 #### Object Symbol Genericity